Linen Size Guide & How Many Guests To Seat Around Your Tables

-Below are standard sizes available for rentals and what you might find at most venues for cocktail, dining and other service tables.
+Below are the standard sizes available for rentals – and at most venues – for cocktail, dining, and other service tables.
 Of course, not all the dining tables in our homes are standard sizes, so you might not see the perfect size listed for your particular table(s).
-You may own an oval or square dining table, or an antique table that is uniquely shaped at each end.
+You might own an oval or square dining table, for example, or an antique that is uniquely-shaped at each end.
 Point being, one size does not always fit all.
-However, I believe this list will give you a general idea of what you want to look for when selecting the appropriate-sized linen for the tables in your home.
-And should you want or need to rent standard-size tables for extra seating, this guide tells you exactly what linen size will fit those tables.
+That said, this list will give you a general idea of what to look for when selecting the appropriate-sized linens for the tables in your home.
+And should you want or need to rent standard-size tables for extra seating, this guide tells you exactly what size linen will fit.

-For rectangular tables, I included sizing for linens that are floor length as well as lap length, which is what I prefer to use on my dining table.
+For standard rectangular tables, I include sizing for linens that are floor-length as well as lap-length, which is what I prefer to use on my dining table.

 Rental tables should always be covered with floor-length linens, as the mental or plastic legs are unattractive.